khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 + Go to _Device Settings_ and press _Group products_.
 + Press _Create group_ and select the _master_ product from the list.
 + Press the "+" button on each product you want to add to the group.
-+ Once the group is created, whenever content is reproduced in the _master_, it will be reporduced automatically in the rest of the products of the group.
++ Once the group is created, whenever content is reproduced in the _master_, it will be reproduced automatically in the rest of the products of the group.
 The same goes for volume control on the _master_.

 <div class="row justify-content-center">
   <div class="col-sm-5">